aptalca/docker-jdownloader2/README.md

 - Replace "/path/to/config" with your choice of folder location.
 That is where all of your configuration and library files will reside, so you won't lose data when you update, reinstall, etc.
 - Replace "XXXX" with your choice of port.
 - You can change the screen resolution by modifying the WIDTH and HEIGHT variables.
+- Ctrl-Alt-Shft will bring up the menu that allows changing input options

 To access the GUI, point your web browser to http://SERVERIP:PORT/#/client/c/JDownloader2 (Replace SERVERIP and PORT with your values)